Nutrition Counseling for Addiction Recovery

 - Marijuana: The most common nutrition-related side effect of marijuana is an increase in appetite, making people addicted to marijuana more likely to be overweight.

 - Stimulants: Common stimulants include methamphetamine and cocaine, which decrease a person’s appetite.
 This makes people with stimulant addictions more likely to be underweight.
-Since stimulants also increase a person’s energy and make them more likely to stay awake over long periods of time, they may also have dehydration and electrolyte imbalance problems.

 Nutrition Counseling - Monthly Group Meals